 With the news of the juvenile getting freed in 48 hours, the debate of whether the Juvenile Laws need to be changed is getting heated up.
-A section of population with strong backing from media and online petitions is seeking to pass the changes to the JJ bill in RS so that even juveniles can be treated like adults for serious crimes.
-Unfortunately even the ministry that is supposed to work to juvenile welfare is also forcing harshest punishment for our juveniles.
-However, here are the reasons why one outlier case can’t decide fate of our juveniles in future due to following reasons –
+A section of the population with strong backing from media and online petitions is seeking to pass the changes to the JJ bill in RS so that even juveniles can be treated like adults for serious crimes.
+Unfortunately, even the ministry that is supposed to work to juvenile welfare is also forcing harshest punishment for our juveniles.
+However, here are the reasons why one outlier case can’t decide the fate of our juveniles in future due to following reasons –

 The guiding principles of adjudicating matters involving juveniles are as follows –

 - If this ONE crime leads to any change in JJ Act in favour of sending all future juvenile offenders to adult prisons, that will stop their reforms and any possibility of future contribution.
 This is especially dangerous for a nation as these juveniles will then surely take entry into the criminal or terrorist world.

 - For any crime pertaining to juvenile offenders, it is NOT the crime or intensity of the crime but situation that had led to the crime should determine the punishment.
 This is because juveniles can easily be misguided to commit a crime.
 Under such situation treating a juvenile with the formative bend of mind as an adult will only lead to disaster.

 - If some countries who were signatories of international treaties banning juvenile punishment as adults have departed from the same, it is because their juvenile crime rate has gone much higher than that in India.
 Thus making any exception to change the JJ system is only outrageous and very harsh for our future boys.